Dental BondingAn Overview

 - Whiten a discolored tooth

-Improve The Color of Your Tooth
+Improve the Color of Your Tooth

 Rebuild Your Tooth’s Strength

-When a tooth is worn down, chipped, or cracked, its structural integrity is compromised and it becomes more likely to suffer more damage.
+When a tooth is worn down, chipped, or cracked, its structural integrity is compromised, and it becomes more likely to suffer more damage.
 Not to mention, the blemish can significantly impact the tooth’s appearance.
 If your tooth isn’t so damaged that it requires a dental crown, then tooth bonding may provide a more conservative option for boosting your tooth’s strength and protecting it from further harm.

 Treat a Cavity Without Anyone Knowing